lanfangping/TaxonomyIntegration/README.md

 ![workflow](figures/workflow.png)

 ### Challenges
 1. literature coverage to find all proposed EITs.
+The details can be found in [LiteratureReview.xlsx](./LiteratureReview.xlsx).
 ![paper_list](figures/paper_list.png)

 2. Integration procedure